QuestioWo/l4_amos_project/data/readme.md

 ## Data

-The AMOS2022 data can be accessed by joining the [AMOS2022 Grand Challenge, available here](https://amos22.grand-challenge.org/).
+The AMOS2022 data can be accessed from Zenodo, [available here](https://zenodo.org/record/7155725#.Y9fe8nbP1D9).

 <!-- Keep your data (e.g. from evaluations here)